MOSEK/Mosek.go/doc/source/mosek.rst

 ``somename string``
     The name which should be checked.
+``asgn int32``
+    Is non-zero if name somename is assigned to a variable.
+``index int32``
+     If the name somename is assigned to a variable, then index is the name of the variable.

 Checks whether the name ``somename`` has been assigned  to any variable.
 If it has been assigned to variable, then index of the variable is reported.